Chapter 23: Reuniting in Wall Market

 “Don’t I even get a say in this?”
 Tails moaned.

 Cosmo gave him an admonishing look, placing her hands on her hips.
 “Well, you want to get Cream out of this, don’t you?” she asked.
-“And, like I said, this is the only way to do it, so buck up mister and let’s go!”
+“And, as I said, this is the only way to do it, so buck up mister and let’s go!”

 The fox let out a deep and resigned sigh. “… Fine,” he spat out, scowling.
 “But you tell… NO ONE about this.”